by Dr. C.H. Weaver M.D. updated 8/2022

 Tecentriq is a precision cancer immunotherapy medicine called a “checkpoint inhibitors.”
 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the cancer cells.
 A diagnostic test to measure the level of PD-L1 is available.

 Tecentriq is a monoclonal antibody designed to target and bind to a protein called PD-L1 (programmed death-ligand 1), which is expressed on cancer cells and cancer-infiltrating immune cells.
 PD-L1 interacts with PD-1 and B7.1, both found on the surface of T cells, causing inhibition of T cells.
 By blocking this interaction, Tecentriq may enable the activation of T cells, restoring their ability to effectively detect and attack cancer cells.

-Tecentriq improves cancer free survival in early stage NSCLC.
+Tecentriq improves cancer free and overall survival in early stage NSCLC.